-The benefits of joining the workshops include:
+The benefits of the workshops included:

 - Membership of a unique and exclusive network of senior level organisational sponsors of coaching, dedicated to developing their understanding of what Best Practice in Coaching means from the perspective of the coaching sponsor